stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (aacharya4−stat6250): What is meant by interleaving of two data sets and how is it accomplished in SAS?
 - *Answer* (aacharya4−stat6250): Interleavinng of two or more data sets means taking observations from both datasets which have common observations.
 It is accomplished using BY statement.
 - Question (dfei-stat6250): What is the most important points when programmer will combine two datasets together?
-- *Question* (sbagdi-stat6250): What does match-making method of combining does?
+- *Question* (sbagdi-stat6250): What does match-merging method of combining does?
 Which SAS statements are used for match-making?
+- Answer (sbagdi-stat6250): It matches observations from two or more data sets into a single observation in a new data set according to the values of common variables.
+Statement used are- MERGE and BY.
 - Question(pcheng14-stat6250):Waht will the new data set contain in the case of interleaving?
 - Answer(pcheng14-stat6250):The new data set contains all the variables from all the input data sets, as well as the total number of records from all input data sets.
 - Question (tbishaw-stat6250): What is the difference between appending and concatenating?